eyespywmlileye/catalyst-labs-euniceAI-twilio/README.md

 ## Overview

-This repo contains the implementation of Eunice AI that can spoken to through your phone ! 🍎
+This repo contains the implementation of Eunice AI that can spoken to through your phone ... just dial the number! 🍎

 Eunice AI is an AI customer service agent that is built to enbale small businesses to have the power of information found in a website... telephonically, and the best part is that they do not have to worry about answering calls, Eunice does that !